 Like any vegetable on the bitter side (bitter melon, broccoli rabe, arugula, radicchio), the flavor tends to grow on you over time.
 Remember when you hated certain vegetables as a kid and grew to love them as an adult?

 Learning how to cook bitter vegetables properly is key to enjoying them.
 Using aromatics like garlic, ginger and spicy dried chilis is a great start.
 Properly salting the greens and adding a pinch of sugar is another easy way soften that bitter edge and enjoy the true flavor of this healthy Chinese leafy green.

 Are Mustard Greens Healthy?

 Mustard greens definitely fall into the “healthy” category.
-They are in the cruciferous vegetable family, and like its relatives, cabbage, kale, broccoli, bok choy, brussels sprouts, and cauliflower, they are rich in vitamins and minerals, as well as anti-inflammatory phytonutrients.
+They are in the cruciferous vegetable family, and like their relatives, cabbage, kale, broccoli, bok choy, brussels sprouts, and cauliflower, they are rich in vitamins and minerals, as well as anti-inflammatory phytonutrients.

 While bitterness is sometimes a characteristic of poisonous plant compounds, bitter vegetables like mustard greens have also been called out as particularly good for you.

 We’d hear an old saying often from our Chinese elders.
 “If it’s bitter, then it’s probably good for you.”
 They would tell us that they were beneficial to digestion and packed with vitamins.
 Of course, we are not nutritionists or dieticians, so definitely do your own research!

 Buying & Storing

 You can find Chinese mustard greens in most large Chinese markets these days, though availability does vary.
 Sometimes we see the larger version of dai gai choy, while sometimes it’s only the stubbier head mustard variety.

 These days, leaf mustard (雪里红) is also readily available at well-stocked Chinese markets.
 Look for fresh, bright green leaves and avoid any dry or wilted leaves.